Human genome: Human knockouts

 Knockouts in specific genes can cause genetic diseases, potentially have beneficial effects, or even result in no phenotypic effect at all.
 However, determining a knockout's phenotypic effect and in humans can be challenging.
 Challenges to characterizing and clinically interpreting knockouts include difficulty calling of DNA variants, determining disruption of protein function (annotation), and considering the amount of influence mosaicism has on the phenotype.

 One major study that investigated human knockouts is the Pakistan Risk of Myocardial Infarction study.
 It was found that individuals possessing a heterozygous loss-of-function gene knockout for the APOC3 gene had lower triglycerides in the blood after consuming a high fat meal as compared to individuals without the mutation.
 However, individuals possessing homozygous loss-of-function gene knockouts of the APOC3 gene displayed the lowest level of triglycerides in the blood after the fat load test, as they produce no functional APOC3 protein.

 DNA damage

-In each cell of the human body, the human genome experiences, on average, tens of thousands of DNA damages per day.
-These damages can block genome replication or genome transcription, and if they are not repaired or are repaired incorrectly, they may lead to mutations, or other genome alterations in the human genome that threaten cell viability.
+In each cell of the human body, the human genome experiences, on average, tens of thousands of DNA damage events per day.
+These damage events can block genome replication or genome transcription, and if they are not repaired or are repaired incorrectly, they may lead to mutations, or other genome alterations in the human genome that threaten cell viability.